go-ego/ego/README.md

 ## License

-Ego is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+Ego is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses, base on [gin](https://github.com/gin-gonic/gin).

 See [LICENSE-APACHE](http://www.apache.org/licenses/LICENSE-2.0), [LICENSE-MIT](https://github.com/go-ego/ego/blob/master/LICENSE), and COPYRIGHT for details.